imarc/boilerplate/.github/CONTRIBUTING.md

 As with other GitHub projects, don't submit an issue for support requests and check for existing issues.

+## Working on Boilerplate Locally

+To work on Boilerplate locally,

+1. Clone this repository.
+2. Run `npm install` to install its dependencies.
+3. Run `npm run watch` to run the front-end build and watch for file changes.
+4. Additionally (in a separate terminal) run `npm run fractal start` to use Fractal's dev server and view the components within your browser.

+While running like this, any changes made to source files will be picked up immediately.
+If you add new scss files, you will need to restart `npm run watch` but will not need to restart Fractal.

 ## Creating Pull Requests